pedrofortesgonzalez/A_comparative_proteomic_transcriptomic_and_glycomic_analysis_of_extracellular_vesicle_isolation_tech/scripts/README.md

 # Finally, run the visualization script:
 Rscript scripts/3_sector_diagrams.R
 ```

+#### Usage notes

+    - Note 1: Script 1 (`1_ptm_detection.py`) will prompt you to type the name of your input folder.
+For the data analysed in the article, you would type mass_spectrometry_data`.
-<ins>Note</ins>: using an IDE will give you more control over the steps in each script and allow you to directly inspect code and intermediate results.
+    - Note 2: Using an IDE will give you more control over the steps in each script and allow you to directly inspect code and intermediate results.

 #### <ins>Step 3</ins>
 The cleaning scripts (`cleaning_1_python.py` and `cleaning_2_R.R`) are optional and can be used to optimize code to remove unused libraries.